ricsanfre/pi-cluster/docs/_docs/monitoring.md

 #### PrometheusRule Objects

-`kube-prometheus-stack` creates several `PrometheusRule` objects to specify the alerts and the metrics that Prometheus generated based on the scraped metrics.
+`kube-prometheus-stack` creates several `PrometheusRule` objects to specify the alerts and the metrics that Prometheus generated based on the scraped metrics (alerting and record rules)

-The rules provisioned can be found here: [Prometheus rules created by kube-prometheus-stack chart] (https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/templates/prometheus/rules-1.14)
+The rules provisioned can be found here: [Prometheus rules created by kube-prometheus-stack chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/templates/prometheus/rules-1.14).

 ### Grafana

 [Grafana helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) is deployed as a subchart of the kube-prometheus-stack helm chart.

-Kube-prometheus-stack helm chart `grafana` value is used to pass the configuration to grafana's chart.
+Kube-prometheus-stack's helm chart `grafana` value is used to pass the configuration to grafana's chart.

 In my case, on top of default values.yml, only admin password and specific plugin has been specified.
 Plugin `grafana-piechart-panel` is needed by Traefik's dashboard, that will be deployed later.